The Color Run for Clean Water is APRIL 9! Join us for a good time while supporting a worthy cause.

 The Athens City Schools Interact Club

 After much work, many meetings and lots of planning on the part of sponsors Barry Hickman, Britley Brown and Shannon Carter, Interact was officially introduced.
-The club was presented as an option to the student body this spring.
-It received a tremendous response, and 38 students have since signed up to join Interact.
-In April, the club selected their first slate of officers.
+The club was presented as an option to the student body in the spring of 2018.

 Interact Club Officers

-The club will benefit from the leadership of the Athens City Schools Interact Advisors, counselor Shannon Carter and business teacher Lori Jones.
+The club benefits from the leadership of the Athens City Schools Interact Advisor, teacher Jacob Ricketts.
 The club members will be mentored and guided by the Interact Board of Directors.
 These are Rotarians who will guide Interactors as they carry out their projects.

 The Four-Way Test